webcirque/webfly/README.md

 Whole new implementation of Safiullin's Cafechat.app

 ## Status
+Because no one other than myself is willing to use this, so support for this has paused.

+Will resume support once gathered at least 2 suggestions or bug reports.

 ## Installing
 No server-side configuration required, because it is only a set of static files.
 It even works with only GitHub/GitLab Pages!